wolexyg/Machine-Learning-Projects/README.md

 The pH range 5.5–6.5 is optimal for plant growth as the availability of nutrients is optimal.
 Besides disease, rainfall can also determine how fast a crop will grow from seed, including when it will be ready for harvesting.
 A good balance of rain and proper irrigation can lead to faster-growing plants, which can cut down on germination time and the length between seeding and harvest.

+# Project 5-Student grade prediction using different models
+The objective of this project is to use different machine learning models to predict the accuracy of student grades